Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Introduction

 \section{Introduction}

 Time series classification (TSC) involves fitting a model from a continuous, ordered sequence of real valued observations (a time series) to a discrete response variable.
 Time series can be univariate (a single variable observed at each time point) or multivariate (multiple variables observed at each time point).
 For example, we could treat raw audio signals as a univariate time series in a problem such as classifying whale species from their calls and motion tracking co-ordinate data could be a three-dimensional multivariate time series in a human activity recognition (HAR) task.
 Where relevant, we distinguish between univariate time series classification (UTSC) and multivariate time series classification (MTSC).
-The ordering of the series does not have to be in time: we could transform audio into the frequency domain or map one dimensional image outlines onto a one dimensional series.
+The ordering of the series does not have to be in time: we could transform audio into the frequency domain using a discrete Fourier transform or map one dimensional image outlines onto a one dimensional series using radial or linear scanning.
 Hence, some researchers refer to TSC as data series classification.
 We retain the term TSC for continuity with past research.